asmuth/recommendify/README.md

 recommendify
 ============

-Incremental and distributed item-based "Collaborative Filtering" with ruby and redis.
+Incremental and distributed item-based "Collaborative Filtering" for binary ratings with ruby and redis.
 In a nutshell: You feed in user->item interactions and it spits out similarity vectors between items ("related items").

-Implementation in pure ruby *and* as a native extension.
-The coconcurrence/similarity calculation can be run as a distributed map/reduce.
-All is possible thanks to redis sorted sets.
 Fnord is not a draft!

 use cases